Once the European patent is granted, the process is not over… You must make this patent effective in the countries of your choice.

 National autonomy

-The various national « parts » of the European patent are entirely autonomous: thus, the revocation of a patent in one member country has NO effect on the other national « parts » of that patent.
+The various national « parts » of the European patent are entirely autonomous: thus, the revocation of a patent in one of the member countries has NO effect on the other national « parts » of that patent.

-If a third party wishes to obtain the revocation of a European patent, it must initiate legal proceedings in all countries where it wishes to be free to exploit the invention.
+If a third party wishes to obtain the revocation of a European patent, they must initiate legal proceedings in all the countries where they wish to be free to exploit the invention.

 Morocco